 In the early 1970s, Orlando had just welcomed Walt Disney World to the business landscape.
+You can check this kind of business event info at Melbourne weekly eastern.
 The Martin Marietta (now Lockheed Martin) plant had just opened.
 The Orlando International Airport was still the McCoy Air Force Base.

 The landscape was different then, and women (who had only recently begun to play a major role in the workplace) were largely unrecognized for their contributions to business and the community.
 To grow your business and their business you should know all the details about marketing on Business articles you will get it.
 For the best business software do visit us.

 In 1972, Dot Estes Ellis founded the Women’s Executive Council (WEC) in hopes of bringing the executive and professional women who worked in downtown Orlando into the conversation with the Orlando Central Business District (OCBD — now known as the Downtown Orlando Partnership).